 Changes in our anticipated ratio of medical expense to revenue can significantly impact our financial results.
 Accordingly, the failure to adequately predict and control medical costs and expenses could have a material adverse effect on our business, results of operations, financial condition and cash flows.
 Additionally, the medical expenses of patients may be outside of our affiliated providers' control in the event that patients take certain actions that increase such expenses, such as unnecessary hospital visits.
-If we underestimate or do not correctly predict the cost of the care our affiliated providers furnish to patients, we might be underpaid for the care that must be provided to patients, which could have a negative impact on our results of operations and financial condition.
+Numerous factors impact our ability to accurately estimate and control our medical expenses, many of which are not within our control.
+Factors that may cause medical expenses to exceed estimates include: